rentry/rentry.github.io/_posts/2019-04-13-revenue-by-county-choropleth.md

 ![Map of the United States showing relative revenue figures by county]({{ site.baseurl }}/assets/images/revenue-by-county-map-quantize.svg)

-Among other problems, this scale had the effect of visually equating (for example) $88 million and $574 million at the top end, and $52 and $12 million at the low end.
+Among other problems, this scale had the effect of visually equating (for example) $88 million and $574 million at the top end, and $52 and $12 million at the low end (not to mention _negative_ values on the low end).
 There was just too much variation in the data for this type of scale.

 Using Pandas, I soon discovered the reason why: